 At APSS we actually perform dry needling technique, which is different to acupuncture.
-Many patients believe and ask for/about acupuncture, which is where fine needles are inserted in the skin at specific points along what are considered to be lines of energy (meridians).
+Acupuncture uses fine filament needles that are inserted in the skin at specific points along what are considered to be lines of energy (meridians).

-This then leads them to ask the question: What is dry needling?
-This technique also works with fine filament needles, but instead of working along meridians, the needle is inserted into the muscle in the region of a “Trigger Point”.
-The aim of Dry Needling is to achieve a local twitch response to release muscle tension and pain.
-The needle used is very thin and most patients do not even feel it penetrate the skin.
+Dry needling technique also works with fine needles, but instead of working along meridians, the needle is inserted into the muscle in the region of a myofascial trigger point.
+The aim of dry needling is to achieve a local twitch response to release muscle tension and pain by resetting the chemical imbalance in muscles and nerves.
 A healthy muscle feels very little discomfort with the insertion of this needle.
-However, if the muscle is sensitive and shortened or has active trigger points within it, the subject will feel a sensation like a muscle cramp – ‘the twitch response’.
-The patient may also feel a reproduction of their “familiar” pain.
-This can be a helpful diagnostic indicator for the practitioner attempting to diagnose the cause of the patient’s symptoms.
-Patients soon learn to recognise and even welcome this sensation.When the needle is inserted into a muscles trigger point, it results in deactivation of this particular trigger point, reducing pain and restoring normal length function to the involved muscle.
-It does not involve the injection of any foreign substances into your body.
+However, if the muscle is sensitive and shortened or has active trigger points within it, the subject may feel a sensation like a muscle cramp – ‘the twitch response’.

-Dry needling is an effective treatment for both acute and chronic pain of neuropathic (nerve related) origin and comes with very few side effects, if any.
-This technique is unequalled in finding and eliminating neuromuscular dysfunction that leads to pain and functional deficits.
-Some patients report feeling a “tingling” post treatment, which can be felt for up to 6 to 12 hours.
+Dry needling can be an effective treatment for both acute and chronic pain conditions such as lower back and shoulder pain, tennis elbow and plantar fasciitis.
+It comes with very few side effects, if any.
+Some patients report feeling a tingling or a dull ache post treatment, which can be felt for up to 24 hours.